World War II

 of which is necessary for the American defense, they do so at their

 own peril."
-This was the shoot on sight order.
-"The waters ... necessary..." that extended protection (attack) to the whole North Atlantic.
+This was the shoot on sight order in which "the waters ... necessary..." extended protection (attack) to the whole North Atlantic.

 Return to : Belligerent Acts Prior to US Entry into WW2